llambiel/letsecureme/post.md

 Before starting, below are a few caveats for which not everybody may be comfortable with:

-* It's still in __beta__ phase
+* It's still in __beta__ phase.
-* It requires root privileges
+* It requires root privileges.
-* The client does not yet "officially" support Nginx (it works flawlessly)
+* The client does not yet "officially" support Nginx (but it works flawlessly).
-* It installs dependencies automatically (like [Augeas](http://augeas.net/), [gcc](https://gcc.gnu.org/), [Python](https://www.python.org/))
+* It installs dependencies automatically (like [Augeas](http://augeas.net/), [gcc](https://gcc.gnu.org/), [Python](https://www.python.org/)).
-* Throttling is enforced so you cannot request more than 5 certificates per week for a given domain
+* Throttling is enforced so you cannot request more than 5 certificates per week for a given domain.
-* Certificate is valid for 90 days
+* Certificate is valid for 90 days.

 It's possible get a certificate using [alternate lightweight and less intrusive clients](https://community.letsencrypt.org/t/list-of-client-implementations/2103) however we won't cover them in this post.

-The official documentation can be found [here](http://letsencrypt.readthedocs.org/en/latest/intro.html)
+The official documentation can be found [here](http://letsencrypt.readthedocs.org/en/latest/intro.html).

 ## Infrastructure setup